krizoeris/school-data-transformation/README.md

 To reshape the format of our source data, we will use a package called `pandas`, this is included from the `requirements.txt`.

-In this function we will transform the data into 7 steps, you can refer to the comments from the example code below.
+In this function we will transform the data into several steps, you can refer to the comments from the example code below.

 ```
 import pandas as pd